 Q: I have heard that the current severance package offered by Enron will be cut in half on December 1, 2001.
 Is this true?
 If so, can we assume a severance package will be the one offered to any Enron positions eliminated between December and the date the deal is closed?

 A: Under the terms of the merger agreement, the severance plan approved by the Enron Corp Board of Directors will apply.
 After closing, the merged company's program or plan will apply.
-The Enron Corp Board has made no determination about any changes to the Enron severance plan at this time.
+While the Enron Corp.
+Severance Pay Plan may be amended or terminated at any time, the Enron Corp Board has made no determination about any changes to the plan at this time.

 ----------